adapter-hub/adapters/README.md

 }
 ```

-Alternatively, if you rather want to acknowledge the concept of Adapters and parameter-efficient finetuning in general or use the predecessor `adapter-transformers` or models from the Hub and the documentation, please consider citing our initial research paper [AdapterHub: A Framework for Adapting Transformers](https://arxiv.org/abs/2007.07779):
+Alternatively, if you rather want to refer to the predecessor `adapter-transformers` or reference models from the Hub and the documentation, please consider citing our initial research paper [AdapterHub: A Framework for Adapting Transformers](https://arxiv.org/abs/2007.07779):

 ```
 @inproceedings{pfeiffer2020AdapterHub,